 Search the internet for social media sites like Pinterest or interior design websites and choose from ready color schemes you like and build your design around those colors and hues.

-Start a ‘room color motivation’ Pinterest board and pin rooms or object you really like or follow others who seem to have similar interests and taste.
+Start a ‘room color motivation’ Pinterest board and pin rooms or object you like or follow others who seem to have similar interests and taste.
 You’ll start to see trends in things you like.

 Or, when you see a photo image you like, cut and paste it into your computer.
-If you are using these photos for help in choosing a color scheme and want to print it out, make sure you use a color printer.
+If you are using these photos to help in choosing a color scheme and want to print it out, make sure you use a color printer.